AdobeDocs/commerce-operations.es-ES/help/_includes/templated/reference/cli/commerce-on-premises.md

 ---
 source-git-commit: ba444c5f74cdeec86c842014d02775faf16b2f50
 workflow-type: tm+mt
-source-wordcount: '8253'
+source-wordcount: '8232'
 ht-degree: 1%

 ---
-# bin/magento (Adobe Systems Commerce local)
+# bin/magento (Adobe Commerce local)

 <!-- All the assigned and captured content is used in the included template -->